abdihakim-said/jenkins-ha-cicd-on-aws/README.md

 ## 📘 Overview

-This project delivers a **secure, scalable, and highly available Jenkins CI/CD platform** on AWS, designed with full automation and production-grade architecture.
+This project delivers a **secure, scalable, and highly available Jenkins CI/CD platform** built entirely on AWS, designed with full automation, enterprise-grade security, and production-level reliability.

-> ✅ I was solely responsible for designing, building, automating, and securing the entire infrastructure from the ground up — aligning technical excellence with business goals.
+✅ I was solely responsible for designing, building, automating, and securing the entire infrastructure — aligning DevOps best practices with business objectives.

 ---
 <img width="737" alt="Screenshot 2025-06-03 at 01 24 44" src="https://github.com/user-attachments/assets/fccf7d35-68ec-4dc0-a3c5-a4dfd9864179" />